energelpen/youthhaxorz/readme.md

 ## Introduction

-Food insecurity in Singapore is a multifaceted challenge.
+Food insecurity in Singapore is a challenge within the context of Total Defence.
 Despite the country's prosperity, certain segments of the population struggle to access affordable, nutritious food.
 This issue arises from various factors, such as income inequality, rising living costs, and the increasing demand for food resources.
 Enhancing the resilience and efficiency of the supply chain is critical to addressing these issues.
-By improving the distribution of food resources, we can work towards a more equitable food system.
-However, implementing these changes requires careful consideration and the development of specific strategies tailored to the needs of the community.
+By further improving the distribution of food resources, we can work towards a more equitable food system.

 ## Problem Statement

 Our research has revealed that food wastage within food-aid organizations often results from the improper distribution of donated food.
 Food that is given directly to recipients may not always align with their dietary requirements or preferences, leading to wastage.
-To address this problem, we aim to streamline the supply chain through enhanced information sharing between food-aid organizations, F&B companies with surplus food, and consumers.
+To address this problem, we aim to streamline the supply chain through enhanced information sharing between food-aid organizations, F&B companies and or organisations with surplus food, and consumers.
 Our goal is to ensure that recipients of food aid receive appropriate, nutritious, and safe food tailored to their specific dietary needs.

 ## Target Audience